DavidRach/USERM/instruction_basic.md

 Xiangming Cai

-2025-10-20
+2025-11-22

 ## 🔍 Introduction

-The USERM package provides an out-of-box tool to apply the residual model approach [^1], which characterizes and predicts the spread of unmixed spectral flow cytometry data, which arises from instrumental noise or deviations between actual cellular emission and the average fluorescence signatures.
+The USERM provides an out-of-box tool to apply the residual model approach [^1], which characterizes and predicts the spread of unmixed spectral flow cytometry data, which arises from instrumental noise or deviations between actual cellular emission and the average fluorescence signatures.

-The USERM also supports computing various matrixes tools for panel design, including the Coef Matrix, the Hotspot Matrix, and the Similarity Matrix, and the Spread Distance Matrix.
+The USERM also supports computing various matrixes tools for panel design, including the Coef Matrix, the Hotspot Matrix, and the Similarity Matrix, and many others.

 ## 💻 Installation